-Gene ID 85363

-Other Names TRIM5 alpha Antibody: RNF88, TRIM5alpha, RNF88, Tripartite motif-containing protein 5, RING finger protein 88, tripartite motif-containing 5 for up to one year.
+Gene ID Other Names 85363 TRIM5 alpha Antibody: RNF88, TRIM5alpha, RNF88, Tripartite motif-containing protein 5, RING finger protein 88, tripartite motif-containing 5 Target/Specificity TRIM5; Anti-TRIM5 alpha is human reactive but should presumably also react with rhesus protein.
+Reconstitution & Storage TRIM5 alpha antibody can be stored at 4°C for three months and -20°C, stable for up to one year.
 As with all antibodies care should be taken to avoid repeated freeze thaw cycles.
 Antibodies should not be exposed to prolonged high temperatures.
+Precautions TRIM5 alpha Antibody is for research use only and not for use in diagnostic or therapeutic procedures.